dreoilin/pygmid/README.md

 ## Usage

 ### Scripting with the Lookup Class
 A gm/ID lookup object can be generated with the `Lookup` class.
 The lookup object requires lookup data for initialisation.
-Currently, only `.mat` files are supported.
+Both `.mat` files generated using MATLAB or `.pkl` files generated using pygmid's own characterisation script are supported.

 You can create a lookup object as follows: